Note: Please contact Sophos Professional Services if you require direct assistance with your specific environment.

-The post provides a simple guide for configuring firewall rule and NAT for LAN-to-WAN, LAN-to-VPN, and WAN-to-DMZ traffic.
+The post provides a simple guide for configuring firewall rule and NAT for LAN-to-WAN, LAN-to-VPN, WAN-to-DMZ traffic, and Full NAT.

 More technical details can be found at